 Join Viking Mike on the River Shannon for a cruise through 300 years of Irish Viking history on a replica boat with Viking Tours Ireland.
 Voyage into Lough Ree or downriver to the monastic settlement and round tower of Clonmacnoise.
 Learn all about Viking escapades, with live commentary on the battles that took place on these very waters.
 Dress up with helmets, swords and shields to get in on the action, and listen closely for tales of buried treasure.

-Jump back in time at Ireland’s oldest distillery on the Kilbeggan Distillery Experience, where you’ll learn how Irish whiskey has been made over the decades.
+Taste a bit of history at Ireland’s oldest distillery on the Kilbeggan Distillery Experience, where you’ll learn how Irish whiskey has been made over the decades.
 See the traditional oak mash tuns, Oregon pine vats for fermenting, and the new Kilbeggan malt spirit flowing from their ancient pot stills.
 The original waterwheel that powered the whole distillery remains, directly across from the modern-day operation that still uses many ancient traditions.
 Leave time to browse the full range of Kilbeggan whiskeys at the Whiskey Bar before you go.

-Formerly the seat of the High Kings and also said to be the burial place of the earth goddess Ériu and the sun god Lugh, Uisneach Hill has had a central role in many huge Irish events, from the mythical to the political.
-Get in touch with Irish legend at the summit of the hill, 596ft above sea level, where you’ll be rewarded with incredible panoramic views over the central plain – on a clear day, you can spot up to 20 Irish counties on the horizon around you.
+Formerly the seat of the High Kings and also said to be the burial place of the earth goddess Ériu and the sun god Lugh, the Hill of Uisneach has had a central role in many huge Irish events, from the mythical to the political.
+Get in touch with Irish legend at the summit of the hill, 596ft above sea level, where you’ll be rewarded with panoramic views over the central plain – on a clear day, you can spot up to 20 Irish counties on the horizon around you.

 Make the most of the restored grassy towpaths once used for canal transport on the Royal Canal Greenway, which has transformed the canal-side roads running from Ashtown in Dublin to Abbeyshrule in Longford.
 Jump onto the trail at Mullingar and enjoy the unspoiled countryside and late 18th century industrial archaeology along the way.
 Breathe in deep and imagine all the journeys people have made along these ways over the decades.